Businesses such as hospitals, childcare centres, nursing homes, hostels and Meals on Wheels services.

 If you currently hold a Food Safety Supervisor Certificate issued by Food Safety Australia, you are already covered for these units and do not need to complete this course.

-Each module of the food safety supervisor course will help you to achieve one of the required elements of competence.
+Each module of this course will help you to achieve one of the required elements of competence.

 You will be provided with a series of presentations and quizzes.
 Make sure you are completely comfortable with the presentation content before attempting the quiz, you may view them as many times as you feel necessary.
 You are required to achieve a grade of 100% for each of the four quizzes in this course and you are allowed up to three attempts for each quiz.